Irritable Bowel Syndrome (IBS)

 Medication Summary

-The selection of pharmacologic treatment remains symptom directed.
-Agents used for the management of symptoms in irritable bowel syndrome (IBS) include anticholinergics, antidiarrheals, tricyclic antidepressants, prokinetic agents, bulk-forming laxatives, serotonin receptor antagonists, chloride channel activators, and guanylate cyclase C (GC-C) agonists.
+The selection of pharmacologic treatment for irritable bowel syndrome (IBS) remains symptom directed.
+Agents used for the management of IBS symptoms include anticholinergics, antidiarrheals, tricyclic neuromodulators (tricyclic antidepressants [TCAs]), prokinetic agents, soluble fiber, antibiotics, chloride channel activators, guanylate cyclase C (GC-C) agonists, 5-hydroxytryptamine type 4 (5-HT4) agonists, 5-HT3 antagonists, sodium-hydrogen exchange 3 (NHE3) inhibitors, and mixed opioid agonist/antagonists.

 Lubiprostone (Amitiza)